Amnon Linn

-Amnon Linn (אמנון לין; 29 March 1924 – 21 July 2016) was an Israeli politician.
+Amnon Linn (אמנון לין; 29 March 1924 – 21 July 2016) was an Israeli politician, jurist and member of Knesset.

 Biography

-Linn was born in Mishmar HaEmek to Hava and David (Dodia) Linn.
+Amnon Linn was born in Mishmar HaEmek.
+His parents were Hava and David (Dodia) Linkovich (later Linn).
 He became a member of the Hashomer Hatzair youth movement in 1940, and in 1942 joined the Palmach, fighting in Haifa.
+During this period he was injured and dismissed.
 He met his wife, Ruth Hushi, daughter of Abba Hushi in 1945, and married her later that same year.
 He has two sons - Shai and Ran, and one daughter - Orna.

+After he recovered from his injury he returned to the Haganah.
+He studied at the officers' course at the time of the War of Independence, and later served as an officer in the Carmel unit; in this capacity, he took part in the liberation of Haifa.
+He studied law at the Tel Aviv School of Law and Economics.